iamrithiks/Code2Rithik/README.md

 ---

-- 📚 I’m currently studying MCA and pursuing various course on udemy.
+- 📚 I’m currently pursuing various course on udemy.
 - 👨‍💻 Fulltime programmer, Part-time Student..
 Basically a Geek. but dont worry im totally extrovert.
 - 🌱 I’m currently learning react advanced, mongo db, and many popular libraries and more.
 - ✈ Been to Dubai!